osamja/my-personal-website/docs/epics/ImageMorpher/spec.md

 Learning about Docker and getting hands on experience building a distributed app Getting redux store setup with image morpher application
-    - Adding Redux provider, using connect with components
+    - Adding Redux provider, using connect with components Project planning, especially the last mile where the project is in limbo and driving to finish it feels grindy :)

 # Project Planning